Shopping for your daily groceries – Our GUIDE to the Danish Grocery Market

 COOP Denmark

-COOP announced on 14 September this year that due to the price pressure from discounters and increasing running costs in all of COOP’s grocery shops, it has decided to reduce the number of grocery chains.
+Back at the end of 2022, they announced that due to the price pressure from discounters and increasing running costs in all of COOP’s grocery shops they would reduce the number of brands and shop locations.
+It was later decided to reduce the number of grocery chains to 4 from formerly 6.

 The article continues below.